-Transfer students: If a student enrolls in a Birdville ISD school that was identified and served in a GT program in his/her previous district, every attempt is made to screen and identify that student for GATE services within six weeks of verification of the GT identification from the previous district.
-Data from the previous district that is less than two years old can be considered by the GATE Placement Committee.
-If data is more than two years old, new data will be collected to determine placement.
-If your child is a transfer student, please contact Stacye Onstott, the Elementary GT Specialist.
-Contact Stacye Onstott here.
+Transfer students: If a student transfers to Birdville ISD that was identified for gifted and talented services in a previous district, that student will be screened for GATE services after verification of the GT identification from the previous district.
+Data from the previous district that is less than two years old may be considered by the GATE Placement Committee.
+If data is more than two years old, new data will be collected to determine if gifted services are appropriate.
+If your child is a transfer student, please contact Stacye Onstott, Coordinator of Gifted Services.
+Email Stacye Onstott.
 Be certain to include: child's name, child's current grade level, child's previous campus and district, and child's current home campus in Birdville ISD.
 If a student was identified for GATE services at one Birdville campus and transfers to another Birdville campus, that student will continue to receive GATE services.

-Special Education students: Data used to determine special education services for students can be used to help determine GATE placement as long as it is less than two years old.
+Special Education students: Data used to determine special education services for students may be used to help determine GATE placement as long as it is less than two years old.

 Outside Test Scores: GATE Placement Committees will consider test scores from assessments given outside the district as long as the testing occurred in a public or private educational setting.
-GATE Placement Committees do not accept test scores from private assessments.
+GATE Placement Committees do not accept test scores from private assessments for GT service consideration.

 - The home language of the student is not English, and there is evidence that this has impacted the results of the screening process.

-- The student has a disability as identified through the ARD or 504 committee that may have an impact on the screening process.
+- The student has a disability as identified through an Admission, Review, Dismissal (ARD) or 504 committee that may have an impact on the screening process.

 - There is documented evidence that the student was experiencing emotional stress during the screening process due to a life change (ie divorce, death of a close family member, etc...)